in28minutes/java-best-practices/README.md

 - Java Design Patterns : https://github.com/in28minutes/Design-Patterns-For-Beginners/blob/master/DesignPatterns-Presentation.pdf

 #### What are NFRs?
+- Performance
+- Scalability
+- Maintainability
+- Portability
+- Availability
+- Security
+- Testability etc..

 ## Coding

 ### Java Tips

 #### Why should you have minimum scope for variables?

 #### Why should you understand performance of String Concatenation?

 #### What are the best practices with Exception Handling?
+- Do not ignore exceptions
+- When coding, think what will the guy debugging a problem here would need?
+- Microservices - Centralized logging & correlation id

 #### When is it recommended to prefer Unchecked Exceptions?
 - Spring Framework

 #### When do you use a Marker Interface?

 #### Why are ENUMS important for Readable Code?

+#### Avoid String when other types are appropriate

 #### Why should you minimize mutability?

 #### What is functional programming?

 #### Why should you prefer Builder Pattern to build complex objects?

 #### Why should you avoid floats for Calculations?

 #### Why should you build the riskiest high priority features first?

 ### Code Quality

 #### Code Quality Overview
 ![Code Quality Overview](images/CodeQuality.png)
 - An overview : https://github.com/in28minutes/java-best-practices/blob/master/pdf/CodeQuality.pdf